 Applications:

-- Industrial warehouse ventilation
+- Industrial building ventilation

 - Equipment cooling